metrorailings/OwlBlog/content/posts/eagles-playoff-analysis.md

 #### Elite Pass Rushers: _Michael Bennett, Fletcher Cox_

 Both Michael Bennett and Fletcher Cox have been lighting up opposing quarterbacks all season.
 Bennett has been an especially impressive addition to the roster this year, taking the mantle of chief edge rusher away from the disappointing Brandon Graham.
 Fletcher Cox, meanwhile, is still up to his old ways, racking up roughly 35 quarterback hits over the course of the season.

 An argument could be made that Chris Long should be added to the list.
-His 20 quarterback hits is above that of other edge rushers I consider elite, such as Melvin Ingram.
-Still, his mundane tackling and  numbers paint a different picture.
+He's registered 20 hits on opposing quarterbacks, more than that of other edge rushers I consider elite, like Melvin Ingram.
+Still, his mundane tackling numbers makes me a bit wary here.
+I'll revisit this section later should the Eagles win their first game against the Bears.

 ***